weihangtan/Modular-multiplier/README.md

 For example, if we want a $32$-bit prime, just simply define `range(15,17)`.

-Then, based on the generated parameter $v1$ and $v2$, the parameters in the top-level module "km_rtl.v" can be defined as below:
+Then, based on the generated parameter $v1$ and $v2$, the parameters of the top-level module "km_rtl.v" in km_RTL file can be defined as below:

 ```verilog
 parameter v = 16;